North Sea tax change to end drillers' 20-year tax holiday

 A Reuters review of company accounts, shipping registers and other company statements, shows that such inter-company transactions - known as transfer pricing - have enabled drilling groups in the North Sea to operate almost tax free for 20 years or more, perfectly legally, and with the agreement of Britain’s tax authority, Her Majesty’s Revenue & Customs (HMRC).

-Companies that have benefited from the current rules include Ensco Plc, Rowan Companies Plc and Transocean Ltd, which collectively accounted for over 60 percent of the UK market in 2012.
+Companies that have benefited from the current rules include Ensco Plc (ESV.N), Rowan Companies Plc (RDC.N) and Transocean Ltd (RIG.N), which collectively accounted for over 60 percent of the UK market in 2012.

 There is no suggestion of wrongdoing by any of these companies, which declined to comment.